g9cunha/Advancements-in-coupled-processes-numerical-models-upscaling-using-spatial-continuity/README.md

 # Advancements-in-coupled-processes-numerical-models-upscaling-using-spatial-continuity

-Unfortunately, the fine models (Trans65) are too large for GitHub to accept hence they are only available upon request.
+Some of the fine models (Trans65) files are too large for GitHub to accept hence they were compressed.